beverts312/sample-apps/README.md

 All instructions assume you have cloned this repo (`git clone https://github.com/beverts312/sample-apps.git`)
+Both apps have been built and tested on Ubuntu 16.04 & Windows 10.
+They should work just fine on a MAC as well.

 ## Build the Code yourself
 [Backend Instructions](./backend/README.md) - Notes API